munin-monitoring/munin/doc/documentation/index.rst

   to help us improve the plugins documentation.

 Unix Manual Pages
-  Are also part of the distributed munin packages.
+  are also part of the distributed munin packages.
 Most Munin commands (such as munin-run, and munindoc itself) are only documented through the usual Unix man command.

 Munin's Docbook